 Students living in Edinburgh or Midlothian

 Student Administration will provide the City of Edinburgh Council and Midlothian Council with a list of full-time undergraduate and postgraduate students who are resident within these areas.
 The information contained in the listing will comply with the Data Protection Act.
-Students are given an opportunity to opt out of this list by ticking a box on the back of their matriculation form.
+Students are given an opportunity to opt out of this when they register with the University.
 The Council will use a student list from Student Administration to verify your status as a matriculated student at the University.